turbolinks/turbolinks-android/README.md

 ### Prerequisites

 1. We recommend using Turbolinks from an activity or an extension of your activity, like a custom controller.
 This library hasn't been tested with Android Fragments (we don't use them).
 We'd recommend avoiding Fragments with this library, as they might produce unintended results.
-2. Android API 19+ is required as the `minSdkVersion` in your build.gradle
+2. Android API 19+ is required as the `minSdkVersion` in your build.gradle.
+3. In order for a  [WebView](https://developer.android.com/reference/android/webkit/WebView.html) to access the Internet and load web pages, your application must have the `INTERNET` permission.
+Make sure you have `<uses-permission android:name="android.permission.INTERNET" />` in your Android manifest.

 ### 1. Add TurbolinksView to a Layout